Unbreakable-ray/AHK2-Lib/oldReadme.bak1.md

 <img src="./sub-readme/readme-data/ahklib.png" alt="ahklib" style="zoom:33%;" />

-Punch of libraries I write it feels free to do whatever you like Under AGPL.3v. (only apply for .AHk files).
+Punch of libraries I write it feels free to do whatever you like Under AGPL.3v

-Pleas note AGPL.3V DOES NOT APPLY to images

 <br>